supervisely/docs/enterprise/kubernetes/agent.md

 ![](screenshot-2023-06-24-193246.png)

+## Configure the options

 `Server address` - this is the address of your Supervisely server that is accessible from Kubernetes cluster.

 `Service account token` - long-term token that will be used to authenticate Kubernetes cluster with Supervisely.
-You can find the token using `kubectl -n supervisely get secret`
+You can find the token value using `kubectl -n supervisely get secret sly-task-manager-token -o jsonpath='{.data.token}'`

 `API endpoint` - this is the address of your Kubernetes cluster API server that is accessible from Supervisely server.

 `Certificate Authority` - this is the CA.crt certificate that is used to verify the identity of the Kubernetes cluster API server.
+You can find the CA value using `kubectl -n supervisely get secret sly-task-manager-token -o jsonpath='{.data.ca\.crt}'`

 `Namespace` - a namespace in which all the resources required to deploy Supervisely Apps will be created.